smarter-vlm/smarter/README.md

 conda activate smarter
 pip install -r requirements.txt
 ```

+## SMART101 Data
+To be able to run a small experiment without the need to download the full dataset, two puzzles are committed to the repo.
+See the Small Runs section of the README to see how to run a toy train and eval experiment tracked in CometML.

+To download the full SMART101 dataset (from [merl](https://github.com/merlresearch/SMART)), please execute the get_SMART_data.sh script in the repository.
+Depending on the internet connection, it can take 1-5hrs to download.

 ## Small Runs
 To run training and eval of smaller models on a subset of the dataset which is committed to this repo for initial insights into the deep learning training of vision-language reasoners, from the repo root (need an arch x86_64):